 You can watch these adventures unfold with our picks for the best road movies.
 All movies on this list have an average Rotten Tomatoes score of 70% or higher, and many of these films are part of the Criterion Collection.

-This romantic comedy follows an entitled, runaway heiress (played by Claudette Colbert) and the reporter (played by Clark Gable) who tries to help her reunite with her new husband in exchange for an exclusive story.
+This romantic comedy follows an entitled, runaway heiress (Claudette Colbert) and the reporter (Clark Gable) who tries to help her reunite with her new husband in exchange for an exclusive story.

 The epitome of a Western, “Stagecoach” tells the story of a group of characters onboard a stagecoach leaving from Arizona to a settlement in Lordsburg, N.M.
 This film was also John Wayne’s second movie.

 In this satire, a Hollywood director disguises himself and lives as a vagabond in order to gain a different perspective before filming his next movie.